 2. Click the Inclusion Pages or Exclusion Pages toggle.

 3. Click the first drop-down list to select the operator that applies to the position of the URL string in your filter: Contains, Begins With, or Ends With.

 4. Enter part or all of the URL string or strings that you want to include or exclude from campaign reporting in the second field.

-5. Optional: To use more than one operator in the filter parameters, click + Add more.
+5. Optional: To use more than one parameter in the filter, click + Add more.

 6. Optional: To save the filter that you've defined:

 a.
 Click Save filter in the lower left corner of the More Filters window.
 (Save filter is enabled after you’ve chosen at least one operator and one URL string for it.)

 b.
 Enter a name for the filter.

 7. If you didn't save the filter, click Apply Filter in the More Filters window.